department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/tutorial-assistance.md

 <div class="feature" markdown="1">

 ### Can I get this benefit?
-You can get this benefit if you’re using VA educational assistance and **all of the following are true for you**:
+You can get this benefit if you’re using VA educational assistance and you meet all of the requirements listed below.

+**All of these must be true:**
   - You’re enrolled in an educational program for half-time or more, **and**
   - You’re taking a course that’s difficult, **and**
   - You have to take the course as part of your educational program